 Depending on where you are in your wellness journey, pick one or a few of these suggestions to incorporate into your daily life.
 Start by creating an action plan and identifying how you might overcome obstacles that will arise, such as stressful work weeks or celebrations.

-And keep in mind that social support is one of the keys to changing our habits, so ask your partner, family and/or friends to help you reach the goals you want to achieve.
+And keep in mind that social support is one of the keys to changing our habits, so ask your family and/or friends to help you reach the goals you want to achieve.

 If you do decide to try a diet, make sure you know and understand the pros and cons of today's popular diets.
 And be sure to let you doctor know first, since some medical conditions and medications make these diets unsafe.
 Lastly, consider meeting with a registered dietitian so you can make sure the diet you've chosen won't result in a depletion of important nutrients.